-Soldiers launch mutinies in 3 Ivory Coast cities over pay
+Soldiers mutiny in 3 Ivory Coast cities over pay

-ABIDJAN, Ivory Coast (AP) — Authorities in Ivory Coast say soldiers have launched mutinies in three cities across this West African country.
+ABIDJAN, Ivory Coast (AP) — Soldiers launched mutinies in three cities across Ivory Coast on Friday, authorities said, demanding higher pay and bringing the threat of unrest back to Africa’s fastest-growing economy.

-The unrest erupted early Friday in the second-largest city, Bouake, when the soldiers began demanding higher pay.
-Residents say there has been intermittent gunfire since around 1 a.m.
+Gunfire rang out across Bouake, the second-largest city in this West African nation, starting around 1 a.m., according to residents.
+Similar mutinies erupted later in Daloa, in the central region, and Korhogo in the north.

-Similar mutinies erupted later Friday in Daloa and Korhogo.
-Karim Sanogo, a student in Daloa, says heavily armed men are parading through town and security forces have abandoned their posts.
+“They are heavily armed and parading through the city of Daloa,” said Karim Sanogo, a student who lives there.
+“Security forces have abandoned their posts.
+Everyone has returned home to seek shelter.”

 Most Read Stories